Yihang-creator/KnowNet/frontend/README.md

 ## Set Up React Project locally

-create ".env.local" file under frontend folder, fill in the file with the following in this confluence doc.
+create ".env.local" file under frontend folder, fill in the file with the following in this confluence doc https://project455.atlassian.net/wiki/spaces/~637faa232acfad92d7b15b07/pages/2326529/.env.local

+## Start local mock server

+run this command `npm run json-server` under `frontend` folder.
+You can start the mock server behind any port by changing 8080 to the port you want.
+You can modify the mock data for your own use. public video test data can be accessed via https://gist.github.com/jsturgis/3b19447b304616f18657

+json-server automatically provides http endpoints for each resource defined in db.json

+GET /posts: returns a list of all posts.
+GET /posts/{id}: returns the post with the specified ID.
+POST /posts: creates a new post.
+PUT /posts/{id}: updates the post with the specified ID.
+PATCH /posts/{id}: partially updates the post with the specified ID.
+DELETE /posts/{id}: deletes the post with the specified ID.

 ## Available Scripts